 MSC ships boast many cutting edge technologies such as a Formula 1 simulator (letting you be Lewis Hamilton for the afternoon), a 4D cinema (showing the latest blockbusters) and a bowling alley.

-Sun and fun worshippers will appreciate the choice of up to 5 swimming pools, adult only solarium with retractable roof (on MSC Fantasia class ships) and the longest single body waterslide at sea (available on MSC Prezosia.)
+Sun and fun worshippers will appreciate the choice of up to 5 swimming pools, adult only solarium with retractable roof and the one of the longest single body waterslide at sea.

 Europeans certainly know how to party and MSC host a weekly Sailaway party celebrating the ship’s departure with a costume flag parade led by the entertainment team and dance troupe.
 There are also Sea Parties which include team game shenanigans, water games, group dances and a sea toast.

 If a relaxing with a cocktail is more what you’re after, then try out some of MSC’s many bars and lounges.
-Options include a jazz bar, piano bar, cigar room, coffee bar, sports bar, spa bar or Irish and English pubs.
+Options include a Jazz Bar, Piano Bar, Cigar and Whiskey Room, Champagne Bar, Sports Bar, Spa Bar or Irish and English Pubs.
 You certainly have plenty of choices to find the perfect atmosphere to relax in!

 If that isn’t relaxing enough then visit the on-board MSC Aurea Spa and have a relaxing massage or treatment.